Browse Articles

 Example of Cursor Alternative

-Suppose we have table "ProductSales" that stores the information about each product sales.
-Now we want to calculate the Total Sales Quantity and Amount of each and every product.
+Suppose we have a table "ProductSales" that stores the information about each product sales.
+Now we want to calculate the Total Sales Quantity and Amount of every product.

 We can solve this problem by following three methods.